53845714nF/hasura-jwt/CONTRIBUTING.md

 There are two ways you can contribute to this project:

-1. Reporting Bugs: If you encounter any issues or bugs while using the packer template, please open an issue on the repository's issue tracker.
+1. Reporting Bugs: If you encounter any issues or bugs while using hasura-jwt, please open an issue on the repository's issue tracker.
 2. Submitting Pull Requests: If you would like to contribute code or fixes, you can submit a pull request.
 Please make sure to follow the guidelines below.

 ## Pull Request Guidelines